Tunnel-Labs/eslint-plugin-errok/readme.md

 # @tunnel/eslint-plugin-neverthrow

-This ESLint plugin is a fork of @mdbetancourt's excellent [eslint-plugin-neverthrow](https://github.com/mdbetancourt/eslitn-plugin-neverthrow) library.
+This ESLint plugin is a fork of the excellent [eslint-plugin-neverthrow](https://github.com/mdbetancourt/eslitn-plugin-neverthrow) package by @mdbetancourt.

 ## Installation